PapaGator0012/Lab02/worksheet.md

 language, the object-oriented extension of C, was born on December 30th, 1950.
 How old is he today?

+Today is 2023/10/22
+Your birthday was 1950/12/30
+Hello, BjarneStroustrup.
+You are 0 years, 0 weeks, and 0 days old today

 3. Software testing often involves testing code with known